TuringLang/AdvancedHMC.jl/README.md

 - Combine the first two using Stan's windowed adaptation: `StanHMCAdaptor(mma, ssa)`

 ### Gradients
 `AdvancedHMC` supports both AD-based (`Zygote`, `Tracker` and `ForwardDiff`) and user-specified gradients.
-In order to use user-specified gradients, please replace `ForwardDiff` with `ℓπ_grad` in the `Hamiltonian`  constructor, where the gradient function `ℓπ_grad` should return a tuple containing both the log-likelihood and its gradient.
+In order to use user-specified gradients, please replace `ForwardDiff` with `ℓπ_grad` in the `Hamiltonian`  constructor, where the gradient function `ℓπ_grad` should return a tuple containing both the log-posterior and its gradient.

 All the combinations are tested in [this file](https://github.com/TuringLang/AdvancedHMC.jl/blob/master/test/sampler.jl) except from using tempered leapfrog integrator together with adaptation, which we found unstable empirically.